Superconformal surfaces in four dimensions: Chiral algebras of N=(2,2) surface defects

 In what follows we determine which defect operators are in $\qq$-cohomology and we find that the two most universal operators, the defect identity and the displacement multiplet, have a representative in chiral algebra.
 Other operators, such as defect exactly marginal deformations, can also play a role in chiral algebra.
 This provides a new computational tool for defect correlation functions.
-In particular, the one-point function of the stress tensor, $h$, is related to the dimension in chiral algebra of the defect identity, $h_\sigma^\chi$, as given in \eqref{eq:hsigma}.
-However, if we are handed the module corresponding to a non-trivial defect, it is not simple to identify which chiral algebra operators correspond to the defect operators we want to study, as most gradings of defect operators are not preserved by the construction.
+In particular, the one-point function of the stress tensor, $h$, is related to the dimension in chiral algebra of the defect identity (see footnote \ref{defectid}), $h_\sigma^\chi$, as given in \eqref{eq:hsigma}.
+However, not all the defect operators in cohomology can be obtained by the action of chiral algebra generators on the defect identity, namely the defect generically inserts a reducible module over the original chiral algebra.
+Therefore, if we are handed the module corresponding to a non-trivial defect, it is not simple to identify which chiral algebra operators correspond to the defect operators we want to study, as most gradings of defect operators are not preserved by the construction.
 From the quantum numbers of defect operators only the commutant $\CC$ (see \eqref{eq:u1s}), and any flavor charges the theory may have, are visible in chiral algebra.
 With the goal of identifying the defect identity, we determine its chiral algebra properties following from four-dimensional OPE selection rules.
 We also propose that all defect operators with charge $\CC$ have chiral algebra dimension $h_\sigma^\chi+\CC$, based on considerations involving correlation functions of defect operators and the superconformal index.
 Finally, we see how our results are realized in a few examples.